MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

     ![Acquire Profile Name](~/assets/images/submission/validation-tabs-setup-profile-name.png)
     :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Requires navigating outside the configuration experience to acquire **Profile Name**.

-* Tab configuration screen must Keep your configuration experience focused and not embed an entire website.
+* Tab configuration screen must not embed an entire website.
+Keep your configuration experience focused.
 For example, if you're building a project management app that lets users configure a project in a channel, keep the tab configuration screen focused on allowing the user to select a project from your app to configure in the channel. [*Mandatory Fix*]

     ![Configuration Experience](~/assets/images/submission/validation-tabs-setup-configuration-experience.png)
     :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: Configuration experience allows user to configure a specific mind map (project) to the channel and offers a list of projects to choose.